Building a New Foundation for Equitable Policymaking

 Recent national events—the U.S. Supreme Court’s decision to overturn Roe v.
-Wade, high inflation, labor shortages, and debates on gun control—have soberly and repeatedly reminded Americans that policy matters.
+Wade, high inflation, labor shortages, and debates on gun control—have soberly and repeatedly reminded people in the United States that policy matters.
 Advocacy matters.
 Who’s in office matters.
 Voting matters.

 But what is policy?
 The legislation made in Congress, decisions made by the Supreme court, and rules and regulations made by the federal government are all examples of policymaking.
 In general, policies are principles that guide decision-making and lead to specific outcomes.
 Policies can be formally enacted in laws, rules, and regulations by government entities—the federal government and state, regional, and local bodies—and policy can be influenced and developed by higher education systems, school districts, and workforce boards.

-At Jobs for the Future (JFF), our mission is to work towards an America where equitable economic advancement is obtainable by all.
+At Jobs for the Future (JFF), our mission is to help build a country where everyone has an equitable opportunity for economic advancement.
 JFF strives to build up the policy and advocacy capacity and expertise of our partners so that, collectively, we can advance equitable policy solutions that transform our nation’s education and workforce systems to better support today’s learners and workers.

 Building A New Foundation for Equity in Policymaking